sakairi-nobuyuki/cfd-tool-box-gpu/README.md

 Calculation mesh can be changed by modifying `NN` in each files.

 - `test.cu`: Solves diffusion equation.
-- `test_convective`: Solves convective equation by 1st order up-wind method.
+- `test_convective.cu`: Solves convective equation by 1st order up-wind method.
+Courant number can be changed by `Co`.
+Phase speed is `C`.
+- `test_conventive_cpu.c`: Solves convective equation by 1st order up-wind method with CPU.
 Courant number can be changed by `Co`.
 Phase speed is `C`.